ABarranco95/Ping-Pong/README.md

 # Ping-Pong

 Pong is a table tennis-themed arcade video game, featuring simple two-dimensional graphics, manufactured by Atari and originally released in 1972.
-It was one of the earliest arcade video games
+It was one of the earliest arcade video games.
+It's a simple yet very entertaining game.

 # Technologies and Languages

-The main portion of the game is built mainly around Javascript
+The main portion of the game is built mainly around `Javascript`, some `HTML` and `CSS`

 # Game Objective